codelucas/codelucas.com/_posts/2013-04-12-kingdom-connectivity.md

 > What is the connectivity of the financial capital and warfare capital, i.e how many different paths are there from city 1 to city N?
 Input Format The first line contains two integers N and M. M lines follow, each containing two integers x and y, indicating there is a road from city x to city y (1<=x,y<=N).
 Output Format Print the number of different paths from city 1 to city N modulo 1,000,000,000(10^9).
 If there are infinitely many different paths print INFINITE PATHS (quotes are for clarity).

-We are told that the roads are one way, so *the graph is directed*.
-The problem mentions nothing about the roads being cyclic or not, so we assume that *cycles are present*.
-Infinitely many paths can exist between two nodes.
-The only possibility of an infinite # of paths between two nodes is when a cycle is present within the path between the two nodes.
+The roads are one way, so the graph is **directed**.
+The problem mentions nothing about the roads being cyclic or not, so we assume that **cycles are present**.
+Infinitely many paths can exist between two nodes (when a cycle is present).

 We know that the graph is directed and cyclical.
-We need to find the # of paths between two nodes, so no weights are involved.
-This problem boils down to us just node hopping while bookeeping the outgoing edges.
-This stands out as a <a href="http://en.wikipedia.org/wiki/Dynamic_programming">Dynamic Programming</a> problem because the problem we are trying to solve can be divided into many smaller problems.
+We need to find the number of paths between two nodes, so no weights are involved.
+This problem boils down to node hopping while bookeeping the outgoing edges.
+This stands out as a <a href="http://en.wikipedia.org/wiki/Dynamic_programming">Dynamic Programming</a> problem because the problem we are trying to solve can be divided into many smaller sub-problems.
 Imagine a simple graph, `A->B->C`.
-After we compute the # of paths between B and C, we can use our answer to solve the same problem between nodes A and C!
+After computing the number of paths between B and C, we can use the answer to solve the same problem between nodes A and C!

-We will start at the source city and depth first search straight towards the destination.
+In our implementation, we start at the source city and depth first search towards the destination.
 The **base case** is the destination.
-Once we hit the dest, we `return 1`, which stands for one path found.
-We perform this procedure for every child edge of every edge and add up the # of paths found on each child edge.
-At each turn, the weight between the current node and its adjacent nodes will be **cached** in a hashtable so save computations.
+We `return 1` after reaching the destination, this stands for one path found.
+This is repeated for every child edge and the values are summed up.
+Values are cached to save computations.

-Also, at each turn we are checking all the adjacent nodes and marking them as seen.
-If we encounter any node that is marked as seen, we are now in a cycle.
-If we are in a cycle **and** we are also on the path from the source to destination, we now have an infinite amount of paths.
+Adjacent nodes are being marked as seen for cycle detection.
+If a cycle is found on the path between the source and desination, there exists an infinite number of paths!

-{% highlight python %}__author__ = 'lucas'
+{% highlight python %}
 # Ending Vertex, Number of Edges
 dest, N = [int(x) for x in raw_input().strip().split(' ')]
 # DP hash, adjacency list